spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-consistency-6.md

     - 91% of goalies played eight seasons or less.
 </p>
 <p>
-<h5>Exploring Age</h5>
-I scraped hockey-reference for each goalie's date of birth (code available here) in order to see how their performance changes as they age.
+I scraped hockey-reference for each goalie's date of birth (code available <a href="https://github.com/spazznolo/goalie-consistency/blob/main/import/scrape_goalie_data.R">here</a>) in order to see how their performance changes as they age.
 Using goalie birthdays and dates of games, we can get the exact age of goalies for each of their games.
 I started the exploration grouping shots into bins by goalie age, rounded to the first decimal (ex: 26.0, 26.1, etc.), and then calculating the group-wide save percentage.
 I added alpha to the number of shots faced, so groups with few shots pale in comparison to groups with many shots.
 Here's what that looks like:
 <p>
 <div style="text-align: center"> <img src="https://spazznolo.github.io/figs/goalie-six-two.png" width="60%" length="150"/></div>
 </p>